Sleep Apnea and Your Health in Silver Spring, MD

 How can I reduce my risk of sleep apnea?

-To reduce your risk of sleep apnea, Dr. Bassford recommends making the following lifestyle choices:
+To reduce the risk of sleep apnea, try the following methods:

 Is it dangerous to leave sleep apnea untreated?